International Guidelines for Ecologically-adapted Linear Infrastructure (IGELI)

 The road ahead:

-For the implementation of the proposed project IGELI, in a first phase, an international dialogue will be completed in several meetings in a global level.
+For the implementation of IGELI, the first phase consisted of an international dialogue completed in several meetings and workshops on a global level between 2016 and 2018.

 The IGELI project: